-- We are dedicated to securing the maximum compensation amount – Unlike other solicitors who are happy to settle, we are only satisfied when we secure the maximum amount of compensation for our clients.
+- Are dedicated to securing the maximum compensation amount – Unlike other solicitors who are happy to settle, we are only satisfied when we secure the maximum amount of compensation for our clients.

-- We have a great track record – Our track record in the industry speaks for itself.
+- Have a great track record – Our track record in the industry speaks for itself.

-- We only launch 100% No Win, No Fee claims – The benefits of this type of claim were explained above.
+- Only launch 100% No Win, No Fee claims – The benefits of this type of claim were explained above.

-- We care – We genuinely care about our clients.
+- Care – We genuinely care about our clients.
 We know that you have gone through a horrific team and the last thing we want to do is make it worse for you.
 We want you to focus on yourself and getting better, and we will concentrate on securing compensation for you.

 - It is easy to get in touch with us – There are many different ways you can get in touch with Legal Expert.
 You will never struggle to get in contact if you have any queries or you want an update about your case.

 If you are an agency worker and you have been injured while at work, Legal Expert can help you to secure the compensation you are entitled to.
 With our experience and track record in the industry, we can guarantee you won’t be disappointed.
 When you call us, you will benefit from free legal advice, and you are under no obligation to continue with our service.
 We will happily answer all your questions, no matter whether you want to know temporary workers rights after 12 months, agency workers rights after 4 years, or anything else about the claims process.